radumarias/ciphershell-kotlin/README.md

 # rencfs-kotlin

+It uses the [java-bridge](https://github.com/radumarias/rencfs/tree/main/java-bridge) to interact with Rust code.

+You need to have [rencfs](https://github.com/radumarias/rencfs) at the same level with the main project.

 ## CLI app

-It uses the [java-bridge](https://github.com/radumarias/rencfs/tree/main/java-bridge) to interact with Rust code.

 ### Structure

-- [Main.kt](src/main/kotlin/Main.kt): Main file that uses the Rust code.
+- [Main.kt](cli/src/main/kotlin/Main.kt): Main file that uses the Rust code.
-- [Rust.kt](src/main/kotlin/Rust.kt): Namespace for all the exported Rust functions.
+- [Rust.kt](cli/src/main/kotlin/Rust.kt): Namespace for all the exported Rust functions.

 ### Exposed functions